-We next analyze whether a linking attack can be prevented by removing rare variants from the datasets as their contribution to the information is the highest.
-We first speculated that the removal of the variants that are unique to NA12878 might be enough to fail at linking.
-A total of 11,472 variants along with their genotypes are only observed in NA12878, which we refer as 'unique variants' (Fig. 6a).
-After the removal of unique variants from the NA12878 variant set, we calculated the $gap{NA12878}$ and surprisingly found that linking accuracy is affected minimally compared to using the all of NA12878 variants (Fig. 6b).
-We then created another set ('double variants'', Fig. 6a), that includes the variants that are observed in NA12878's genome as well as one more individual in the 1000 genomes genotype panel (total of 16,305 genotypes).
-We again found that individual is extremely vulnerable to linking attacks ($gap{NA12878} > 2$,Fig. 6b).
-We then relaxed our cut-off further to remove the variants that are observed in NA12878's genome as well as at most 1.5% of the population ('rare variants'', total of 124,093 genotypes, Fig. 6a).
-This also did not affect the overall linking ($gap{NA12878} > 2$,Fig. 6b).
+We next analyzed whether a linking attack can be prevented by removing rare variants from the datasets as their contribution to the information is the highest.
+We first speculated that the removal of the variants that are unique to NA12878 might be enough to prevent linking.
+A total of 11,472 variants along with their genotypes weere observed only in NA12878, which we refer as "unique variants" (Fig. 6a).
+Note that we used the terminology variant not only for the location and minor allele of the SNV but also the genotypes.
+Therefore unique variants in this context are more than the de novo variants as [location, minor alelele, genotype] as a vector is unique.
+After the removal of these unique variants from the NA12878 variant set, we calculated the $gap{NA12878}$ .
+Surprisingly, the linking accuracy was affected minimally compared to using the all of the NA12878 variants (Fig. 6b).
+We then created another set ("double variants", Fig. 6a), that included the variants observed in NA12878s genome as well as one more individual in the 1,000 Genomes genotype panel (total of 16,305 genotypes).
+We again found that the individual was extremely vulnerable to linking attacks ( $gap{NA12878} > 2$ ,Fig. 6b).
+We then relaxed our cut-off further to remove the variants that are observed in NA12878's genome as well as at most 1.5% of the population ("rare variants", total of 124,093 genotypes, Fig. 6a).
+This also did not affect the overall linking ( $gap{NA12878} > 2$ ,Fig. 6b).

-These rare genotypes are observed in 64 or less individuals including NA12878.
+These rare genotypes were observed in 64 or less individuals including NA12878.
 A practical solution to the re-identification problem using functional genomics data would be masking or removing such rare genotypes from the reads.
-However, as iteratively shown here that although rare variants are extremely informative and sufficient enough to do re-identification through linking attacks, their removal is not sufficient to fail at re-identification.
-That is, not only the rare genotypes but also the unique combination of common genotypes are identifiers of genetic make-up of an individual.
-To further support this calculation, we added the genotypes of the parents of NA12878 to the panel and found that we can still link NA12878 to the correct genotypes successfully with an extreme vulnerability ($gap{NA12878} > 2$, SI Fig. 2).
+However, as iteratively shown here, although rare variants are extremely informative and sufficient enough to achieve re-identification through linking attacks, their removal is not sufficient to prevent re-identification.
+That is, not only the rare genotypes but also the unique combination of common genotypes are identifiers of the genetic make-up of an individual.
+To further support this calculation, we added the genotypes of the parents of NA12878 to the panel and found that we could still link NA12878 to the correct genotypes successfully with an extreme vulnerability ( $gap{NA12878} > 2$ , SI Fig. 2).

-We then analyze the contribution of small indels to the naive information and whether accurate linking is possible when we remove all the single nucleotide mutations from the data and keep the indels.
-Fig. 6c shows the information contribution of the indels.
-Although naive pointwise mutual information from indels are much smaller compared to single nucleotide mutations, a high linking accuracy can be achived by using only indels even at small coverages (Fig. 6d).
-This linking attack is done using the most noisy data set we have (total RNA-Seq) to make linking more difficult.
+We then analyzed the contribution of small indels to the naive information and whether accurate linking was possible when we removed all the single nucleotide mutations from the data and kept the indels.
+Fig. ??c shows the information contribution of the indels.
+Although naive pmi from indels were much smaller compared to single nucleotide mutations, a high linking accuracy could be achieved by using only indels even at small coverage (Fig. 6d).
+This linking attack is done using one of the noisy data set we have (total RNA-Seq) to make linking more difficult.